-Last week I mentioned that it was my sister Lela’s birthday when I made that European food for her.
-Well, I also wanted to try something sweet that would be nostalgic to her and the first thing that came to mind was the sunflower halva that she used to love.
+So last week was sister’s birthday and I wanted to try something sweet that would be nostalgic to her and the first thing that came to mind was the sunflower halva that she used to love.
 I guess I should mention, for those of you who don’t know this, that two of my sisters were born in Ukraine.
-You’d never guess it now though because they seem every bit as Norte Americano as me.
+You’d never guess it now though because they seem every bit as North American as I am.

-So halva, it’s not a common thing in the States but, as it happens, there are a bunch of Ukrainians that live in the Spokane area which is really close to where we lived in Idaho for a while.
+Halva it’s not a common thing in the States but, as it happens, there are a bunch of Ukrainians that live in the Spokane area which is really close to where we live in Idaho.
 I really don’t like Spokane, in fact, I more than dislike it.
 We have this inside joke that my mom can never drive there again because the few times she has, and I mean very few, she seems to become some kind of cop target and ends up with absurd tickets.
 My mom is a very good and safe driver by the way so that has nothing to do with it.

 You’re probably wondering what halva even is.
 From what I’ve read halva is made all over Europe but there are many variations.
 In the middle east they make it with sesame seeds but in eastern Europe (i.e. Ukraine) they make it with sunflower seeds.
 It’s a really simple candy and it only takes a few minutes to make.
 I have no idea if this is even close to how they do it overseas but Lela said it tastes like what she remembers so I thought I’d share it for you to try.